quicwg/base-drafts/draft-ietf-quic-http.md

 : A frame was received on a stream where it is not permitted.

 HTTP_ID_ERROR (0x109):
-: A Stream ID, Push ID, or Placeholder ID was used incorrectly, such as exceeding a limit, reducing a limit, or being reused.
+: A Stream ID or Push ID was used incorrectly, such as exceeding a limit, reducing a limit, or being reused.

 HTTP_SETTINGS_ERROR (0x10A):
 : An endpoint detected an error in the payload of a SETTINGS frame: a duplicate